Coronavirus Support: Privacy Considerations for Employers

 When businesses are deciding how to respond to COVID-19, it is important they consider relevant COVID privacy considerations.

-Health information pertaining to employees who have either contracted COVID-19 or are thought to have the disease is considered to be health information.
+Information pertaining to employees who have either contracted COVID-19 or are thought to have the disease is considered to be sensitive health information.
 This information is covered by privacy laws such as the Privacy Act 1988 (Cth) as well as NSW legislation regulating the handling of health records.

 Under section 7B of the Privacy Act 1988, employee records held by an organisation in relation to current and former employment relationships is exempt from Australian Privacy Principles.

 The Act further clarifies in section 6 that this exemption covers personal information including health information about the employee.

 In handling personal information related to COVID-19, employers should be advised that this exemption may not automatically apply.
 This is because the exemption only applies to employee information and will not extend to friends or relates who may have infected an employee.
 Further, a recent decision from the Fair Work Commission also suggests that this exemption may not apply to the collection of personal information.

 When collecting COVID-19 personal information for employee records it is advised that employers:

 - Acquire written consent for the collection of health information

 - Only collect health information which is reasonably necessary

 - Inform employees about collection and handling of their personal information